 As a substitute, turnips were distributed.
 Although many people ate them in the morning, at noon and in the evening, they did not get enough calories and thus strength for the heavy work that had to be done every day.
 Moreover, this winter was freezing cold, for weeks the temperatures were far below zero.
 Public soup kitchens were the last resort from starvation, even if the food was not good.

 In the “Stübchen”, Jacob looked at his empty shelves.
 He did not know where to get food.
-Long time since everything had been shifted to accommodate the needs of wartime economy, but the authorities failed to distribute the existing groceries across the country.
+Meanwhile, everything had been shifted to accommodate the needs of the wartime economy.
+However, the authorities failed to distribute the existing groceries across the country.
 A helpless rage grabbed him when he thought of the thriving black market.
 There were people who profited from other people’s plight, and this was seen by many people as great injustice and state failure.
-Jacob too was desperate.
+Jacob was desperate.
 The sight of so many men, just skin and bones, children, adults and old men, broke his heart.
-They would be easy victims to flu, tuberculosis and other diseases due to the weakened immune system.
+They would be easy victims to flu, tuberculosis, and other diseases due to the weakened immune system.
 Many would not survive these hunger years.

 Will America enter the war?

 The Bergmann vineyard was also a refuge for many people.
 They could not heat all the rooms, but the makeshift nursery was warm, and there were field beds for the night.

 One evening Susan and her mother Lena sat together.
 Although they were very exhausted, they could not sleep.
 “You are afraid that there will be a war with the United States to, aren’t you?”
 Susan asked.
 Lena nodded.
 Twice she had been with her husband Emil in the USA, first to help rebuild the Mountain Men vineyards in the Shenandoah Valley after the Secession War, then again with Susan for the wedding of Lorenz Bergmann’s daughter Amber.
 She had learned to love the country.